-Welcome to Amelia Island, Florida with 13 miles of history, sweeping oaks, breathtaking coastal beaches and home to historic Fernandina Beach, named one of Coastal Living’s “Happiest Seaside Towns.”view our listings
+Welcome to Amelia Island, Florida with 13 miles of history, sweeping oaks, breathtaking coastal beaches and home to historic Fernandina Beach, named one of Coastal Living’s “Happiest Seaside Towns.”contact us

 Known around the world for its stunning beaches and natural beauty, Amelia Island is a slice of paradise that 12,000 people are fortunate to call home.
 Beyond our beaches lie adventures for everyone.
 From fishing and kayaking to golfing and tennis, outdoor activities abound on Amelia Island.
 If your idea of adventure is the arts, we have that too.
 Amelia Island has a thriving and growing arts scene.
 Discover more about what you can do on Amelia Island.